 Channel pros have rightfully identified the service market as a way to increase revenues and margins.
-Resellers who get involved in managed services are saddled with the task of consistently developing
+Resellers who get involved in managed services are saddled with the task of consistently developing new services to address customer needs.
+Being creative with services can produce high margin returns, but failure to innovate will harm business.
+The trick, of course, is in identifying new service offerings in sufficient time to beat the market and satisfy customer needs.

 The bad news is that predicting what a customer might find appealing is hard to do.
 The good news is that the evolution of the IT market generally makes it possible to make informed guesses about customer needs and allows resellers to make a good prediction on services that will resonate with those needs.